Building an AWS VPC from scratch with Terraform

-Don’t use default networking resources
+Don’t use the default VPC

 When you create a new AWS account, a default VPC is automatically set up in each AWS region.
 This VPC comes with several network resources: default subnets in each Availability Zone, a default route table, a network access control list (ACL), and a default security group.
 These resources are configured to enable immediate use, allowing you to quickly deploy and run instances.